 Any additional planting will need to meet with our terms and conditions.

-The first building at Brightwater Memorial Park will be open and available for viewing in January 2019.
-For customers who wish to buy a crypt or niche for cremated remains as part of their end-of-life planning, the first phase has already been released for sale.
+The first building at Brightwater Memorial Park is now open and available for viewing.
+For customers who wish to buy a crypt or niche for cremated remains as part of their end-of-life planning, the first phase has been released for sale.

 Please see our page on purchasing a crypt.